flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 })
 ```

-When an object has a unique id - it makes our scripting very easy to describe the object.
+When an object has a unique id, it makes our scripting very easy to describe the object.
 Here the button has an id called 'place_order' which is all we need to use in order to interact with the object successfully.

 This step is almost identicial to the one in Step 4 except the usage of the id in this case.
 We are still clicking on the button with the LEFT mouse button and then verifying the order has gone through by verifying the expected text 'Thank you.
-Your order has been received'
+Your order has been received'.

 ## Conclusion

-So we have completed scripting a full end to end purchase of an item in a typical online store using a number of different methods with Flood Chrome.
+So we have completed scripting a full end-to-end purchase of an item in a typical online store using a number of different methods with Flood Chrome.
 This is quite a comprehensive and complex task using a protocol level user that is more common in popular load test tools such as Jmeter and Gatling.

 Usage of a Browser Level User such as Flood Chrome takes a lot of the complexity out of scripting these types of dynamic sites.